Ethnological Museum of Berlin: Collections

+The new exhibitions of the Ethnological Museum in the Humboldt Forum were opened successively in 2021 and 2022 with a delay due to the Covid 19 pandemic.

+At the Ethnologisches Museum in Berlin Dahlem, many objects in the collection made of organic materials such as wood, raffia, or feathers were treated with chemicals for conservation purposes.
+As a result, many of these objects are now contaminated and pose a serious health risk when handled by humans.

 Repatriation of stolen artifacts

 In 2021, the museum announced plans to return some of its holding of Nigerian artifacts, including a large collection of Benin Bronzes, to Nigeria.
 The Bronzes had been looted during the British Benin Expedition of 1897.

 In 2022, a group of 23 artifacts from the collection, including precious jewelry and pottery, was returned indefinitely to Namibia.
 The items were taken between 1884 and 1915, when Namibia was part of the German Empire colony German South West Africa.

 Selected works

 Architecture

 The museum's first building in the center of Berlin on Königgrätzer Straße (now Stresemannstraße at the corner with Niederkirchnerstraße) was already too small to accommodate the collections when it opened in 1886.
 The situation deteriorated further in the last years of the 19th century, as the collections expanded rapidly because of increased institutional support for ethnology and the growth of the German overseas colonial empire after the Berlin Conference.

 By 1906, the first construction began on a second facility for the museum in Dahlem.
 The museum intended to use space in Dahlem to store and conduct research on the large collections, but to continue to exhibit portions of the collection in the building in the city center.
 Plans were developed for a large complex in Dahlem, consisting of four large buildings, one for each of the non-European geographical regions of the globe: Asia, Africa, Oceania, and the Americas, the latter department directed by Konrad Theodor Preuss.
 Construction began in 1914, the architect Bruno Paul was commissioned to build the structure to house the Asian collections on Arnimallee, Dahlem.
 The work was stopped, however, because of the First World War and was only completed in 1921.
 However, the museum lacked the resources to erect the other three planned buildings.
 The museum continued to function with two separate facilities housing its collections until the Second World War.

 Following the Second World War, as a result of the division of Berlin, the Prussian Cultural Heritage Foundation decided to house the portions of the Gemäldegalerie (Picture Gallery) that were returned to West Berlin in the Bruno Paul building.
-This decision required moving the collections of the Ethnological Museum to a new facility.
+This decision required moving the collections of the Ethnologisches Museum to a new facility.
 The architect Fritz Bornemann developed plans for an extension to the Bruno Paul building, which was erected from 1966 to 1970.
 The Bornemann building faced onto Lansstraße with an uncompromisingly modernist pavilion and contrasted sharply with the older neo-classical Bruno Paul structure, with its main entrance on Arnimallee.